v3rb4/security-notes/eJPT-notes/Information Gathering and Enumeration/passive.md

     httrack https://example.com
     ```
 - **AutoRecon**
   - autorecon is a multi-threaded network reconnaissance tool which performs automated enumeration of services.
+  - By default, it runs `nmap`, `gobuster`, `nikto`, and other tools based on detected services.
     ```sh
-    autorecon
+    autorecon 10.10.10.10 --only-scans-dir --ports 1-1000
     ```
 - **Amass**
   - amass is an open-source reconnaissance tool that discovers subdomains and maps external attack surfaces using passive and active techniques.